 In addition to the physical and emotional advantages of remaining at home, there can also be significant financial savings if the care required is not too complicated or frequent and family and friends help out.
 While residential care facilities average $30,000 to $100,000 a year, home care can average from 25% to 90% less, depending on what care is required.
 You save by not paying for unnecessary services or institutional overhead.
-The things you provide yourself at home -- food, drugs, and supplies -- come without any nursing facility mark-up.
+The things you provide yourself at home—food, drugs, and supplies—come without any nursing facility mark-up.

-Though the comfort and financial advantages of home care sound attractive, you may have some doubts about whether the quality of home care compares to the qualify of care in a nursing facility or other elder residence.
+Though the comfort and financial advantages of home care sound attractive, you might have some doubts about whether the quality of home care compares to the qualify of care in a nursing facility or other elder residence.

 Medical and nursing care.
 The American Medical Association, the American Hospital Association, the American Nurses' Association, and the U.S. Department of Health and Human Services all stand behind the quality of medical and nursing care delivered by home care agencies that are certified by both Medicare and your state's home care licensing agency.
-So, when medical or nursing care -- as opposed to assistance with nonmedical activities of daily living -- is a significant part of the home care you need, you should seek help from certified agencies rather than independent caregivers.
+So, when medical or nursing care—as opposed to assistance with nonmedical activities of daily living—is a significant part of the home care you need, you should seek help from certified agencies rather than independent caregivers.
 Also, ask your doctor whether the medical or nursing care you require can be safely and adequately delivered at home.

 For these kinds of nonmedical assistance, home care is often better than residential care.
 Home care is provided one-on-one, whereas residential facilities have staff-to-resident ratios of one-to-ten or more.
 And by choosing and monitoring a home care agency or individual home care providers, you may be better able to control the quality of care you receive.
 On the other hand, tracking the effectiveness of home care is primarily up to the family, whereas residential facilities have professional staff members who are supposed to check regularly on the quality of nonmedical care provided.